chochain/eforth/README.md

 We hope it can serve as a stepping stone for learning Forth to even building their own, one day.

+## Rolling your own C-based Forth?

+If you are fluent in C and considering building your own Forth, the easiest path to gain understanding of how things work together is probably under ~/orig/40x.

+A heavily commented [ceforth.cpp](https://chochain.github.io/eforth/orig/40x/ceforth.cpp) and the companion [ceforth.h]((https://chochain.github.io/eforth/orig/40x/ceforth.cpp) files are all you nee to look for.
+Check them out!

 ## How To Build and Run

     > git clone https://github.com/chochain/eforth to your local machine